Satna district

 Satna district (/hi/) is a district of Madhya Pradesh state in central India.
 The city of Satna is the district headquarters.
-The district has an area of 7,502 km^{2}, and a population of 22,28,935(2011 census), 20.63% of which is urban.
+Satna district is located in Northeastern part of Madhya Pradesh.The district has an area of 7,502 km^{2}, and a population of 22,28,935(2011 census), 20.63% of which is urban.
 The district has a population density of 249 persons per km^{2}.

 Geography

 Satna district has Uttar Pradesh on the north, Rewa on the east, Shahdol on the southwest, Umaria and Katni districts on the south, and Panna on the west.
 The district is part of Rewa Division.
 After the separation of Maihar district, there are 8 tehsils left in Satna - Nagod, Unchehara, Raghuraj Nagar, Majhgawan, Kotar, Birsinghpur, Rampur Baghelan & Kothi.

 History

 Satna district is part of the Baghelkhand region, a very large portion of which was ruled by Singrauli and Rewa.
 A small portion of the western region was ruled by feudatory chiefs under the British.
 There were eleven such states, namely saluted state (Baroundha).Maihar, Nagod State, Sohawal, Kothi, Jaso, and the five Chaube Jagirs of Chanpurwa, Pahra, Taraon, Bhaisunda and Kamta-Rajaula.

 The early Buddhist books (including the Mahabharata) link the Baghelkhand tract with rulers of the Haihaya, Kalchuri or Chedi clan, who gained sufficient importance in the 3rd century CE.
 They had their capital at Mahishmati (identified by some with Maheshwar in Khargone District), from where they seem to have been driven eastwards.
 They had acquired the fort of Kalinjara (a few miles beyond the border of the district, in Uttar Pradesh), and with that as base, they extended their dominion over Baghelkhand.
 During the 4th and 5th centuries, the Gupta dynasty held sway over the area.
 The feudatory chiefs of Uchchhakalpa (Unchehra in Nagod tehsil) and the Parivrajakas of Kot (in Nagod tehsil) held their own.
 The chief stronghold of the Chedi clan was Kalinjar, and their proudest title was Kalanjaradhishwara (Lord of Kalanjar).
 The Kalchuris received their first blow at the hand of Chandel chief Yashovarmma (925-55), who seized the fort of Kalinjar and the tract surrounding it.
 The Kalchuris were still a powerful tribe and continued to hold most of their possessions until the 12th century.

 The chiefs of Rewas were Baghel Rajputs descended from the Solanki clan.
 Vyaghra Deo, brother of the ruler of Gujarat, made his way into northern India about the middle of the 13th century and obtained the fort of Marpha, 18 miles north-east of Kalinjar.
 His son Karandeo married a Kalchuri (Haihaya) princess of Mandla and received in dowry the fort of Bandhogarh (now in the tehsil of the same name in Shahdol district), which, until its destruction in 1597 by Akbar was the Baghel capital.